mwz-cg/playground-react/markdowns/1-introduction.md

 # Your first React component

-This is a minimalist React application with one `Counter` component that we will use as an example.
+The first code snippet on the right is a minimalist React application with one `Counter` component that we will use as an example.
 This component can be used to store a number of items and increment/decrement it.
 Think of the shopping cart for your favorite e-commerce website.

+Click the Run button below to compile the example and render it:

 @[Your first React component]({
   "stubs": ["src/counter-basic.js"],
-  "command": "./run.sh counter-basic",
+  "command": "yarn techio-start counter-basic", "project": "counter",
-  "project": "counter"
+  "layout": "aside"
 })

 After importing the `React` and `ReactDOM` modules, we define a `Counter` function.
 Notice anything strange?